What's happening

 November 2008 - the real Big Chill

-Detlev is up at Summit for two weeks.
+Detlev is in the middle of his winter trip to Summit.
 The weather is brutal: minus 50 degrees Celsius.
 It is literally deadly cold.
 At that temperature, any sliver of skin exposed to the wind is instantly gone.

 Nobody on the team has worked in these kinds of extreme conditions before.
 It creates several problems.
 For instance, Detlev wears glasses, and to protect his face from the cold he has to wear goggles and a facemask over them.
 Both the goggles and glasses lenses quickly ice over, and he can't clean them off without causing himself injury.
 Once another scientist there at Summit had to lead him by the hand back to the camp buildings before he could see again.
 In another instance, Detlev needed to move two instruments on the tower to the same height.
 It was much harder than usual because he couldn't remove a glove for a moment to use a screwdriver.
 Worse, the electrical wires stiffen up enough so that they crack irreparably if moved.